 Hats Off could be the best Laurel & Hardy film EVER made!
-Having said that, it could also be the worst…you see the trouble is, it appears that nobody’s seen it since it’s re-release back in the 1930s!
+Having said that, it could also be the worst…you see the trouble is that nobody’s seen it since it’s re-release back in the 1930s!

 “Laurel-Hardy Teamed: The new comedy starring team of Hal Roach’s All-Star Comedies makes its official debut in “Hats Off”.
 The comedy team is composed of Stan Laurel and Oliver Hardy and it would be difficult to imagine a more auspicious beginning as a team than in this comedy portrayal of the adventure of two not overly bright washing machine salesmen…”

-Although the vast majority of us fans have never had the pleasure of seeing it, it is arguably one of the most important films Laurel & Hardy ever made, simply because it was the genesis of probably the best loved of all their films – the Oscar winning masterpiece that is The Music Box.
+Although the vast majority of us fans have never had the pleasure of seeing it, it is arguably one of the most important films Laurel & Hardy ever made, simply because it was the genesis of arguably the best-loved of all their films – the Academy Award-winning masterpiece that is The Music Box.

 Hats Off...wherever you are – we salute you!